latchkey kids latchkey kids age limits

 The following is a state by state listing of specific age restrictions on home alone children.
 This list was obtained from information on the web as well as contacts within certain state agencies.
 Where no information can be found, the age restriction is listed as unknown.
 Some states are listed where there were no legal restrictions on home alone children ages and these are marked as None.
 Some states publish recommended guideline limits and those are annotated with an asterisk (*).

-DISCLAIMER.
+Welcome To Latchkey-kids.com Video.
 The content herein is a summary of generally available information from the internet.
 DSC does not warrant its accuracy nor provide legal guidance to parents or guardians of potential home alone children.
-Contact Child Welfare Information Gateway at 800-394-3366, and the staff there will refer you to your local child protective services agency to learn about age guidelines in your area.
+Contact your State DHS or local child welfare agency to learn about age guidelines in your area.

 Latchkey Children Age Restrictions By State

 The following table lists legal age restrictions for children left at home alone categorized by state within the U.S. Please note that city and county ordinances within each state may have more definitive and restrictive laws.
-Call Child Welfare Information Gateway at 800-394-3366 to learn about age guidelines in your area.
+Call your State DHS or local child welfare agency to learn about age guidelines in your area.

 State